 Becoming a nurse practitioner (NP) in Texas certainly requires dedication and hard work.
 However, with the right combination of those things as well as a bit of research into how to approach the path, it can be an extremely rewarding way for a registered nurse (RN) to earn more independence and advance professionally.

 Texas has a number of accredited online programs that allow aspiring nurse practitioners to continue their nursing careers while also taking NP classes.
-In fact, there are multiple programs within the state, including those offered by the University of Texas Medical Branch and University of Texas El Paso, that allow students to take courses primarily or totally online, with minimal or no visits to campus.
+In fact, there are multiple programs within the state, including those offered by Texas A&M University and University of Texas El Paso, that allow students to take courses primarily or totally online, with minimal or no visits to campus.
 This means it’s easy to work in any part of the state and only make the trek to school once or twice year at most.
 This type of flexibility means that even if you think you don’t have the time to advance your nursing career, you just might be able to do it.

 Read on to learn more about universities in the state of Texas that offer online nurse practitioner programs, including details about their accreditation, areas of NP specialization, campus visitation requirements and more.
 In the process, find out more about the specifics of becoming a nurse practitioner in Texas, and all the requirements you must fulfill in order to earn your NP board certification from the Texas Board of Nursing (BON).